torosent/stickerstore/README.md

 # stickerstore

-A DEMO deployment of a very simple HTML app.
+A DEMO deployment of a very smple HTML app.

 Artwork from https://github.com/ashleymcnamara/gophers